CREATING YOUR VIRTUAL RETREAT ENVIRONMENT

 Meditation practice is supported and enhanced by a tight retreat container in which our normal activities and distractions are kept to a minimum.
 The borders of our retreat enable us to go deeply into our practice experiences.
 Like cooking a good stew, we want to keep the heat steady and the lid on.
 During this virtual retreat we invite you to do your best in creating this container in your own home.

 Technical & Retreat Guidelines

-- Everyone will be muted when entering or exiting the rooms to cut down on feedback and extraneous sounds.
+- Everyone will be muted during the majority if not the entirety of the retreat to cut down on feedback and extraneous sounds.